 - KZN region must install the 100mm Isotherm Insulation as this will achieve the R-value for this region.

-We have branches in these major centres so we can meet your Thermal Insulation needs.
+We have branches in these major centers so we can meet your Thermal Insulation needs.
 A cooler home in summer and a warmer home in winter is a happy home.
 Read our specifications page to get more info as well as the SANS legislation.

-How Does Isotherm Insulation Save Money on Energy
+How Does Isotherm Save Money on Energy

-You will never find a industrial manufacturing plant that uses energy for heating such as oil refineries sugar mills and most food manufacturing plants not being insulated.
+You will never find an industrial manufacturing plant that uses energy for heating such as oil refineries sugar mills and most food manufacturing plants not being insulated.
 This is because they would never run at a profit.
-In fact these industrial plants like ALUSAF will use more electricity than some medium sized towns.
+In fact, these industrial plants like ALUSAF will use more electricity than some medium sized towns.
 Now imagine what this would cost in lost revenue as a result of wasted money on energy.
 Some oil refineries spend millions of rands on insulation per year.

 It has been estimated that home owners who have the correct insulation installed in their homes will use far less energy.
 And that the ISOTHERM cost should be recovered in as little as three years.
 In fact giving home owners many more years of energy saving and comfort.
 The 145mm Isotherm is a perfect example of how thermal insulation will save you energy keeping your hard earned cash in your pocket.